 How do I know which one I might want to book?

-If you are someone who does not normally wear any brow cosmetics (or very little) and prefers a subtler look to your brows, then start with the Eyebrow Tint.
+If you are someone who does not normally wear any brow cosmetics (or very little) and prefers a subtler look to your brows, then start with the eyebrow tint.
+If you are accustomed to a very defined and filled in eyebrow and like a richer colour, go with the eyebrow henna.

 V For Hair and Beauty Brow styling, Colouring, Shape correction.